cezarypiatek/cezarypiatek.github.io/src/content/post/best-practices-for-using-powershell-with-teamcity/index.md

 ---
 title: "Best practices for using PowerShell with TeamCity"
+description: "How to build your CI/CD with TeamCity and PowerShell and avoid common pitfalls."
 date: 2019-03-22T10:34:18+02:00
 tags : ["PowerShell", "TeamCity", "continuous integration", "VSCode"]
 isBlogpost: true